Master’s Degree in Counseling

 - Comprehensive developmental guidance programs

 - Counseling children and adolescents in the schools

 - Counseling for college and career readiness

 Certificate of Advanced Study in School Counseling

-This 12- or 30-credit program is designed for students who have earned their initial certification in school counseling with their master’s degree in Counseling and now seek to:
+This online 12 credit program is designed for students who have earned their initial certification in school counseling with their master’s degree in Counseling and now seek to:

-- Gain permanent certification as a School Counselor in New York State and/or
+- Gain professional certification as a School Counselor in New York State and/or

 - Advance their postgraduate training